maxrekked/SPE5AMS-Portfolio-Data-Files/README.md

-# SPE5AMS-Portfolio-1-Data-File
+# SPE5AMS-Portfolio-Data-Files
- The data set file for the my first portfolio in the subject SPE5AMS
+ The data set files for the my portfolio assessment in the subject SPE5AMS